gdifiore/mpu6050/README.md

 # mpu6050
-mpu6050 - driver for the popular six-axis (accelerometer + gyroscope) sensor
+mpu6050 - very simple driver for the popular six-axis (accelerometer + gyroscope) sensor

+No fluff, just read raw values off device and convert into useful units.

-I want to write it in pure C, but am currently using the Arduino Wire library for I2C r/w.
+I wanted to write it in pure C, but am using the Arduino `Wire` library for I2C r/w.

-**Totally untested**
+Tested, see `example.c`.